theochem/tinydft/README.rst

   and the grid transformation.

-- The numerical integration and differentiation algorithms should be accurate enough to approx 6 significant digits in the total energy (not fully tested yet).
+- The numerical integration and differentiation algorithms should be accurate enough to approximately 6 significant digits in the total energy (not fully tested yet).
 For this reason, the spectral method with Chebyshev polynomials is used.

 - The total number of lines should be minimal and the source-code should be easy to understand, provided some background in DFT and spectral methods.